Hayato Tamura

-Hayato Tamura (田村 駿人, Tamura Hayato) (born September 13, 1995) is a Japanese professional wrestler working for Gleat.
-He is best known for his time in Pro Wrestling Zero1, where he is a former United National Heavyweight Champion.
+Hayato Tamura (田村 駿人, Tamura Hayato) (born September 13, 1995) is a Japanese professional wrestler working for Gleat, where he is the former longest reign one-time G-Rex Champion.
+He is best known for his time in Pro Wrestling Zero1, where he is a former World Heavyweight Championship (Zero1).

 Professional wrestling career

 Independent circuit (2019–present)

-Tamura made his professional wrestling debut at JTO Yume, an event promoted by Professional Wrestling Just Tap Out at September 24, 2019 where he fell short to his coach Taka Michinoku.
+Tamura made his professional wrestling debut at JTO Yume, an event promoted by Professional Wrestling Just Tap Out at September 24, 2019, where he fell short to his coach Taka Michinoku.
 At YPW Kubota Brothers Produce ~ We Can Do It!!, an event promoted by Yanagase Pro Wrestling on November 15, 2020, he teamed up with Arata to defeat Jade and Shogun Okamoto.